Ayurveda made Tribulus famous as a reproductive and urinary tonic but also says it is a full-body, restorative adaptogen.*

 Yes.
 We used to call it by its traditional Indian name, Gokshura.
 But we changed it to the more common and recognizable Latin name, Tribulus.
 It’s the same product.

 20 minutes is a good rule of thumb.
 And you can take it before a snack or a meal, your choice.

-We can only recommend the dose on the bottle, which is our clinically-studied effective dose.
-Taking more or less of an herbal supplement than recommended should be discussed with your health care provider.
+We can only suggest our clinically-studied effective recommended serving size on the bottle.
+Taking more or less of an herbal supplement than its recommended serving size should be discussed with your health care provider.

 Our product has not been studied alongside or against your prescription medication or alongside other supplements.
 We would be unable to answer that question.
 Please make sure your health care provider is aware of all the herbal supplements you are taking.